puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 -   `HostKeyAlias`: Use alias instead of real hostname when looking up or saving the host key in the host key database file.

--   `IdentitiesOnly`: Use only identity key in SSH config even if ssh-agent offers others.
+-   `IdentitiesOnly`: Use only the identity key in SSH config even if ssh-agent offers others.

 -   `HostName`: Host name to log.